devtron-labs/devtron/docs/user-guide/global-configurations/cluster-and-environments.md

 * **Server URL**

 Provide the endpoint/URL of your kubernetes cluster.It is recommended to use a self-hosted URL instead of cloud hosted.
-Using a self-hosted URL will result in  following benefits i.e , **\(a\) Disaster Recovery -** Disaster recovery will be easy as it will not require the cluster to build from scratch.
+Using a self-hosted URL will result in  following benefits i.e

+**\(a\) Disaster Recovery -** Disaster recovery will be easy as it will not require the cluster to build from scratch.

-**(\b\) Easy cluster migrations -** Easy cluster migrations can be done on switching from one cloud-provider to another.
+**\(b\) Easy cluster migrations -** Easy cluster migrations can be done on switching from one cloud-provider to another.

 * **Bearer token**